Italy told to brace for "most intense heat wave" ever, as Europe expected to see record temperatures

 In Romania, temperatures were expected to reach 102 degrees on Monday across most of the country.

-Little reprieve was forecast for Spain, where meteorologists warned of expected "abnormally high" temperatures Monday, including up to 44C in the southern Andalusia region in what would be a new regional record.
+Little reprieve was forecast for Spain, where meteorologists warned of expected "abnormally high" temperatures Monday, including up to 111 degrees in the southern Andalusia region in what would be a new regional record.

 for more features.